Bi-monthly vs Bi-weekly vs Semi-monthly Payments in E-commerce

 Example of Successfully Boosting Revenue Streams with Bi-Weekly Payments

-An online fitness platform offering workout videos, personalized coaching, and fitness challenges noticed the retention rate was lower than desired when billing customers monthly.
-This schedule caused many customers to feel that they could find alternative fitness programs more affordably elsewhere.
-The platform introduced a bi-weekly option in addition to the existing monthly billing.
+An online fitness platform offering workout videos, personalized coaching, and fitness challenges notices the retention rate is lower than desired when billing customers monthly.
+This schedule causes many customers to feel that they could find alternative fitness programs more affordably elsewhere.
+The platform introduces a bi-weekly option in addition to the existing monthly billing.

-Results: Immediately following the change, the platform experienced more consistent revenue streams, even during months when new sign-ups were slower.
-By offering flexible payment frequencies, the platform differentiated itself from competitors and attracted a broader customer base.
-Plus, customers who opted for bi-weekly ones found staying committed to their fitness goals more accessible, leading to higher retention rates.
+Results: Immediately following the change, the platform experiences more consistent revenue streams, even during months when new sign-ups were slower.
+Thanks to their more flexible payment frequencies, the platform differentiates itself from competitors and attracts a broader customer base.
+Plus, customers who opted for bi-weekly payments find staying committed to their fitness goals more accessible, leading to higher retention rates.

 Unlike monthly or weekly payments, which occur once a month or a week, respectively, bi-monthly payments occur over two months, allowing for a longer billing cycle.